soldercore/soldercore/README.md

 I have completed studies in **Applied Machine Learning at Noroff** and enjoy combining traditional IT infrastructure with practical AI systems.

-My focus is simple: build systems that are **reliable, understandable and secure**.
+My focus is simple:

+**Build systems that are reliable, understandable and secure.**

 <br>